 For many, this will be your child's first experience away form home.
 Even if they are experienced traveler the environment at Fort Custer is likely different from anything they have experienced to date.
 Intake Day is stressful for everyone.
 This note is intended to provide you as parents some tips and insights that will set your child up for success, and make it more likely that they will get the most out of the training experience they are about to undergo.

-About Wednesday, 08 July, 2015, please write a letter to your cadet (do not let them know you are doing this).
-The address is in the Welcome Aboard Letter.
+- About Wednesday, 22 June, please write a letter to your cadet (do not let them know you are doing this).
+The address is in the Prepare page.
 Fill it with encouragement.
-Tell them how proud you are of them trying something new, that you are looking forward to seeing them graduate on 18 July 2015, etc, etc. You all know the type of motivating letter I am talking about.
+Tell them how proud you are of them trying something new, that you are looking forward to seeing them graduate, etc, etc. You all know the type of motivating letter I am talking about.
 If Fluffy, or Great Aunt Betty passes away while they are at the training, PLEASE do them and us a favor and hold off on mentioning that until the training is over.